ShivangBokolia/My-Shell/README.md

 </p>

 <p>
-The main file you need to access in order to access the code is myshell.c.
+The main file you need to access in order to access the code is mysh.c.
 </p>